 One of the viewers wrote in about Avivit Cohen, "Her methods of instruction were equally intense.
 Seeing Doug's beat down by all of those students reminded me of those clips of schoolyard and street fights; savagely brutal .
 Furthermore, the whole segment was a huge lesson in the freedom of combat of Krav Maga.
 I myself didn't think to use sand or the sticks as weapons until Avivit showed me. "

-I think both Fight Quest and Human Weapon did a fine job of presenting some of the uniqueness of Krav Maga, and Israel.
+I think both Fight Quest and Human Weapon did a fine job of promoting an understanding of Israel and some of the uniqueness of Krav Maga. but remember, you need to learn in person, not from a TV show.
+TV shows are designed to make money, not to keep you safe.

 Become the Human Weapon yourself!